takeiteasy/graphics/README.md

 # hal

 Cross platform hardware abstraction layer, inspired by [SDL 1.2](https://www.libsdl.org/), [graphics.h](https://web.stanford.edu/class/archive/cs/cs106b/cs106b.1126/materials/cppdoc/graphics.html), [minifb](https://github.com/emoon/minifb) and [QuickCG](http://lodev.org/cgtutor/).
+It was initially forked from [minifb](https://github.com/emoon/minifb), but has evolved beyond it and shares almost no code with it anymore, if any.

 Designed to be a drop-in and use with little hassle sort of deal.
 I don't know if anyone will really find a use for this besides me.
 But it's very fun to work on.
 It's not explicitly a game development library, but that'll be the most likely one.
 It's most likely less efficient, slower, more buggy and has less features, support, compatibility and portability than SDL - Just so you know, if you didn't already guess.

 ## Features

-- OSX (Quartz, GL, Metal), Windows (Win32, GL), Linux (X11, GL).
+- OSX (Carbon, GL, Metal), Windows (Win32, GL), Linux (X11, GL) (so far, see project page for planned s).
 - Multiple Windows
 - Keyboard, mouse and window events.
 - Text rendering via in-built font (adapted from [dhepper/font8x8](https://github.com/dhepper/font8x8)) or BDF files
 - BMP (24 or 32 bpp uncompressed) and GIF loading (adapted from [hidefromkgb/gif_load](https://github.com/hidefromkgb/gif_load))
 - Message box & dialog support (adapted from [AndrewBelt/osdialog](https://github.com/AndrewBelt/osdialog))

-### Planned features

-- Vulkan backends for OSX (via MoltenVK), Windows and Linux
-- Emscripten, SIXEL and Wayland options
-- Joystick support for OSX, Windows and Linux
-- Support RLE, OS/2 and uncompressed 1, 4 and 8bpp BMP files
-- GIF saving

-See below screenshots for TODO list and the examples folder for some idea of how to use. ___Still a WIP, API subject to change a lot___.
+See below screenshots, and check out the examples folder for some idea of how to use. ___Still a WIP, API subject to change a lot___.
+For documentation, visit [the docs page](https://takeiteasy.github.io/hal/).
+Also, see the projects tab for an idea of progress, planned features and ideas.

 OS X will be the primary platform for all stuff, then after that is working to a level I like I will finish the windows port and after that the linux port.
 It's too much effort changing something on OS X then doing it on other platforms all the time. __At the moment Windows & Linux won't build__ (because I removed them).